HoooHacks/.github/profile/README.md

   Challenge the AI in optimization battles where your code is judged against AI-generated alternatives.
 Build your ability to see optimization paths instantly.

 - **Gamified Learning**
-  Track **winning streaks, stats, and progress** as you compete against yourself. *(Future: challenge friends in multiplayer competitions!)*
+  Track **winning streaks, stats, and progress** as you compete against yourself.

 ---